flamerecca/yii2-gitbook-cookbook/ide-autocompletion.md

 }
 ```

-In the above PHPDoc of`BaseApplication`、`WebApplication`、`ConsoleApplication`will be used by IDE to autocomplete your custom components described via`@property`.
+In the above PHPDoc of `BaseApplication`、`WebApplication`、`ConsoleApplication`will be used by IDE to autocomplete your custom components described via`@property`.

-> **Note**: To avoid "Multiple Implementations" PHPStorm warning and make autocomplete faster exclude or "Mark as Plain Text"`vendor/yiisoft/yii2/Yii.php`file.
+> **備註：** To avoid "Multiple Implementations" PHPStorm warning and make autocomplete faster ， exclude or "Mark as Plain Text"`vendor/yiisoft/yii2/Yii.php`file.

-That's it.
-Now`Yii::$app->user`will be our`\app\components\User`component instead of default one.
-The same applies for all other`@property`-declared components.
+好了，現在`Yii::$app->user`不再是預設的user，而是註解內的`\app\components\User`元件。 The same applies for all other`@property`-declared components.

-## Custom Yii class autogeneration {#custom-yii-class-autogeneration}
+## 自動產生 Custom Yii 類別 {#custom-yii-class-autogeneration}

 You can generate custom`Yii`class automatically, using the components definitions from the application config.
-Check out[bazilio91/yii2-stubs-generator](https://github.com/bazilio91/yii2-stubs-generator)extention.
+Check out [bazilio91/yii2-stubs-generator](https://github.com/bazilio91/yii2-stubs-generator) 套件。

 ### Customizing User component {#customizing-user-component}